logo

 Up Card: Dealt face up, this is the dealer’s first card.

-From Blackjack Terms, to a Blackjack Quiz
+From Blackjack Terms, return to Learn to Play Blackjack Program

 OR

-Return to Learn Blackjack Strategies Program
+Return to Gambling Tips and Strategies